Chart Color Schemes

 Health performance in Dorrigo is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-62.9% report no medical ailments, similar to the 63.9% in Rest of NSW.
-Dorrigo has a higher proportion of seniors aged 65 and over at 33.2% (1,073 people), compared to 23.9% in Rest of NSW.
-Despite this, health outcomes among seniors are strong, even better than the general population in certain metrics.
+The most prevalent medical conditions in Dorrigo are arthritis (affecting 10.2% of residents) and mental health issues (8.8%).
+Conversely, 62.9% of residents report being completely free from medical ailments, compared to 63.9% in the Rest of NSW.
+The area has a higher proportion of seniors aged 65 and over, at 33.2% (1,074 people), than the Rest of NSW average of 23.9%.
+Despite this, health outcomes among seniors in Dorrigo are strong, even outperforming general population metrics.

 Frequently Asked Questions - Health